Mystery Stories Home Page

 "Of course," Ted said, "if I'd stayed at sea I'd never have met Mary.
 She's been the good angel of my life.
 Being a sailor is a lonely way to live."

 Soon, the taxi Jake called so he could take Felicia home arrived.
 Jake slipped on the heavy Captain's greatcoat he wore outdoors over the nautical rig.
 It was the same shade of black as his mess jacket and evening trousers, double-breasted, and with two shiny columns of brass buttons that rose up in a V array towards his shoulders.
+The uniform greatcoat had stiff epaulettes too.
+The shiny black epaulettes matched the gleaming visor of Jake's cap.
+Even at night, they caught and reflected light from the house.
 Jake looked incredibly dressy.
 The black wool coat was bulky in the shoulders and chest, and narrow in the waist.